mayaanne/foundations/sprint-3/my-reflections-sprint-3.md

 **_What was it like to fully listen?_**

 GOOD!
 I was worried that I'd not remember what had been said, but by listening without interupting, I was able to recall everything easily.
 The biggest thing is not the listening itself but the recalling, and making that person to whom you are listening feel _heard_.
 I liked articulating their experience using my own words and allowing them to witness their own experience through my eyes.

+## Learning Javascript

+**_What did you notice about your learning style?
+What resources worked for you and why?_**

+I'm not sure which learning style I preferred...Honestly, I feel as though I went through the motions but didn't really learn anything.
+Was I supposed to have understood the commands that I was entering?
+Because I'm not sure that I do.

+**_Did you keep within the timebox suggestions?
+If not, was it due to difficulty understanding the basics, or a feeling like you had to master the basics?_**

+I definitly didn't master anything!
+As above, I'm not even sure that I understand the basics.
+It's a lot of complicated noise that I don't know how to differentiate between.
+Did I stick to the timebox suggestions though?
+Yeah, i think so.

+**_If you did this entire exercise again, would you get stuck at the same points as you did the first time?
+Where did you get stuck?_**

+I am 100% sure that I would get stuck all over again.
+There is so much that I don't understand and even a second time around, I still don't think I'd get it.
+Meep.
+Some of the questions in FreeCodeCamp weren't very clear and I had to go onto the help forum to figure out the answers.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection: